 For example, poverty, food and housing insecurity, lack of adequate healthcare, and environmental pollution are some of the challenges facing communities in California and around the world.
 California will also have to contend with the effects of climate change, and these could lead to severe environmental, economic and social consequences.
 The challenges posed by climate change require coordinated responses at the local, national and international levels, and the SDGs provide an important framework for action.

 How does UC Davis engage with the SDGs?

 Recognizing the connections between local and global, UC Davis is working to address the most pressing social and environmental problems of our time, while directly supporting social mobility to achieve a more equitable society in California and beyond.

-As such, UC Davis recently join two United Nations (UN) networks:
+As such, UC Davis recently joined United Nations (UN) networks:

 - the U.S. Chapter of the UN Sustainable Development Solutions Network (SDSN USA).

 The networks signify UC Davis’ commitment to solving some of today’s most pressing challenges—near and far.
 The networks also generate opportunities for matching the expertise at UC Davis with funding, partnerships and collaborations.